100sue/P7-Roland_APPERT/README.md

 I also used a lot of depencies like : Bcrypt, Dotenv, Helmet, Jsonwebtoken, Multer, Password-validator.

 <br>
+## Back-end :How to make this project work: ##

+Pre setup

+Complete the env file with your own USER, PASSWORD and JWT_SECRET_TOKEN Import the database groupomania.sql

+Project setup

+npm install
+npm install -g nodemon

+Compiles and hot-reloads for development

+nodemon server

 <p align="center">
 <img src= "https://user-images.githubusercontent.com/90606431/151660985-c0a30670-7d3b-4b86-89fe-566e96a15e79.jpg" />